Franco-Prussian War: Analysis

-Great Britain saw nothing wrong with the strengthening of Prussia on the European continent, but in the face of France, Great Britain saw her as a traditional rival in international affairs.
+The United Kingdom saw nothing wrong with the strengthening of Prussia on the European continent, viewing France as its traditional rival in international affairs.
 Lord Palmerston, the head of the British cabinet in 1865, wrote: "The current Prussia is too weak to be honest and independent in its actions.
 And, taking into account the interests of the future, it is highly desirable for Germany as a whole became strong, so she was able to keep the ambitious and warlike nation, France, and Russia, which compress it from the West and the East".
 English historians criticize the then British policy, pointing out that Palmerston misunderstood Bismarck's policy due to his adherence to outdated ideas.
-Over time, Britain began to understand that the military defeat of France means a radical change in the European balance of power.
+Over time, Britain began to understand that the military defeat of France meant a radical change in the European balance of power.
 In the future, the development of historical events is characterized by a gradual increase in Anglo-German contradictions.
 "The colonial quarrels, naval rivalry and disagreement over the European balance of power which drove Britain and Germany apart, were in effect the strategical and geopolitical manifestations of the relative shift in the economic power of these two countries between 1860 and 1914".

 After the Peace of Prague in 1866, the nominally independent German states of Saxony, Bavaria, Württemberg, Baden and Hesse-Darmstadt (the southern part that was not included in the North German Union) remained.
 Despite the fact that there was a strong opposition to Prussia in the ruling circles and in the war of 1866 they participated on the side of Austria against Prussia, they were forced to reckon with a broad popular movement in favor of German unity and were also afraid of angering their strong neighbor in the form of Prussia.
 After the diplomatic provocation in Bad Ems, these states had no room for maneuver, the war was presented by Bismarck as a war for national independence against an external enemy.
 All these states joined the Prussian war from the very beginning of hostilities.
 In January 1871, these states became part of the German Empire.

 The French breech-loading rifle, the Chassepot, had a longer range than the German needle gun; 1400 m compared to 550 m.
 The French also had an early machine-gun type weapon, the mitrailleuse, which could fire its thirty-seven barrels at a range of around 1100 m.
 It was developed in such secrecy that little training with the weapon had occurred, leaving French gunners with little experience; the gun was treated like artillery and in this role it was ineffective.
 Worse still, once the small number of soldiers who had been trained how to use the new weapon became casualties, there were no replacements who knew how to operate the mitrailleuse.